Customer service is a crucial part of any business, and call centres and help desks are integral components.

-Which is where call centre and help desk outsourcing comes in.
+This is where help desk outsourcing comes in.

 How does outsourcing actually work?

-The primary aim of outsourcing is to gain access to a level of functionality that you can’t replicate in-house — moving the responsibility for a certain function from an in-house team to a different company that takes responsibility for that function on your behalf.
+The primary aim of outsourcing is to gain access to a level of functionality that you can’t replicate in-house.

-- Goals: The first step in assessing the need for outsourcing is to analyse your business expectations, objectives and goals.
-Once you have those expectations, objectives and goals clearly defined, you can check them against what customer service outsourcing companies are offering to make sure the service you’re buying matches up to your specific needs.
+• Goals: The first step in assessing the need for outsourcing is to analyse your business expectations, objectives and goals.
+Once you have those clearly defined, you can check them against what customer service outsourcing companies are offering to make sure the service you’re buying matches up with them.

-- Brand protection: Customer service outsourcing, in particular, requires that businesses make sure that any external call centre is expressing your brand values and specific tone of voice.
-The best way to do this is to establish clear brand voice and tone guidelines that can be easily transmitted to an outsourcing partner.
-That way, when a customer contacts your outsourced customer services, you can trust that the outsourced agent behaves like a member of your team and is embedded in your company values.
+• Brand protection: Customer service outsourcing, in particular, requires that businesses make sure that any external call centre is expressing your brand values and specific tone of voice.
+The best way to do this is to establish clear brand voice and tone guidelines for the outsourcing partner so that the agent behaves like a member of your team and is embedded in your company values.

 Once you’ve found the outsourcing service that works for you, you need to allow plenty of time in advance for implementation and training, as well as have plans in place to deal with any initial teething problems.